Prime Factorization Tool

 Prime factorization is the process of decomposing a composite number into a product of its prime factors.
 Every composite number can be expressed as a unique product of prime numbers.
+Find prime factors of any number with step-by-step solutions

 Prime Factorization Result